walkframe/covertable/README.rst

 If you use `greedy` criterion and specify a positive integer to `tolerance` option, it can increase the speed at the expense of the number of combinations.

-The greater the number, the greater the speed.
+The greater the `tolerance`, the shorter the speed and bigger the number of combinations.

 .. list-table:: Table for the case when combinations are created from ``10^20`` test cases.
    :widths: 1 3 3